New Parent Info

 - Results are posted at the pools and emailed to the team that evening.

 Team Suits:Team suits are HIGHLY RECOMMENDED.
-Cost is estimated to be $31 for boys jammer and $41 for female suit.
+Cost is estimated to be $33 for boys jammer and $43 for female suit.
 We will have the team suits for sale from the vendor at our kick-off party and a later date.
 There will be more information at a later time on this.
+Here is the link to this years (2022 team suit) https://www.swimfreak.com/summer-teams/anderson-mill-barracudas

 Family folders:Located in the breezeway at Anderson Mill Pool.
 Check regularly for ribbons, event flyers and correspondence.